McCracken Hall 302X

-Greg Kessler is Professor of Instructional Technology at Ohio University.
+Greg Kessler is a Professor of Innovative Learning Design & Technology.
 He has published extensively and delivered keynotes and featured talks around the world.
-He has won numerous teaching awards.
 His research addresses technology, teaching, learning, culture and language with an emphasis on teacher preparation.
-He is currently editor of the CALICO Equinox book series, Advances in CALL Practice & Research, and the Language Teaching & Technology forum in the journal Language Learning & Technology and he blogs for TESOL.
+He is the founding editor of the CALICO Equinox book series, Advances in CALL Practice & Research, and the Language Teaching & Technology forum in the journal Language Learning & Technology among others.
+He coordinates programs in Innovative Learning Design & Technology at Ohio University.

 Most Recent Publications: